 (Restoration) Construct historic-scale in-stream logjams sufficient to create at least two sustainable colder-water pools at each of three documented hyporheic upwelling locations along the lower South Fork by 2018.

+Acquire fee simple title on 5.1 acres of the Reid property and a permanent conservation easement on 2.8 acres of the Little Bit property in the Tier 1 reach of Bear Creek by 2016.

-This grant will fund the acquisition, in fee, of 7.9 acres on portions of two parcels, adjacent to existing public ownership along the main stem of Bear Creek.
-The two parcels proposed for acquisition are 2.8 acres and 5.1 acres, and acquisition will protect spawning and rearing habitat for Chinook salmon and allow for future restoration on the sites to enhance salmon habitat.
+These acquisitions will protect spawning and rearing habitat for Chinook salmon and allow for future restoration on the sites to enhance salmon habitat.
 What are the assumptions and constraints that could impact whether you achieve your objectives?
 Assumptions and constraints are external conditions that are not under the direct control of the project, but directly impact the outcome of the project.
 These may include subsequent availability of funding, public acceptance of the project, land use constraints, geomorphic factors, additional expenses, delays, etc. How will you address these issues if they arise?

 The owners of both these properties have approached King County’s Water and Land Resources Division about selling their property.
 Both property owners are highly motivated sellers.
 Both these properties are donut holes of private ownership, along Bear Creek, surrounded by public ownership.
 King County has a lot of experience working with potential acquisitions along King County creeks and Rivers.
 There is a chance that King County and the property owner cannot reach an agreement on value.
 There are other undeveloped properties along Reach 6 that King County can explore if a sale can’t be negotiated.